sergev/Googletest-Actions-Demo/README.md

 Anytime you want to start a new project in C++, feel free to use this code as a skeleton.
 Copy the contents to your repository and build your code upon it.

-File demo.cpp contains a code for fibonacci() function.
+File demo.cpp contains a solution for the Leetcode two-sum problem.

-File demo_test.cpp has a few tests to make sure the fibonacci() function works correctly.
+File demo_test.cpp has a few tests to make sure the solution is correct.

 To test the code from command line, run: